ResEmoteNet: Bridging Accuracy and Loss Reduction in Facial Emotion Recognition: Dataset and Experimental details

 \subsection{Dataset}

 In this sub-section, we provide a brief overview of the datasets used in this study.
-We conducted our experimental studies on three popular Facial Emotion Recognition datasets namely \textbf{FER2013 \cite{goodfellow2013challenges}, RAF-DB \cite{li2017reliable}} and \textbf{AffectNet \cite{mollahosseini2017affectnet}}.
-A comparison of the three datasets is presented in Table~\ref{data-compare}, detailing their number of channels, image sizes, number of samples and number of classes.
+We conducted our experimental studies on four popular Facial Emotion Recognition datasets namely \textbf{FER2013 \cite{goodfellow2013challenges}, RAF-DB \cite{li2017reliable}}, \textbf{AffectNet-7 \cite{mollahosseini2017affectnet}} and \textbf{ExpW (Expressions in the Wild)} \cite{zhang2018facial}.
+A comparison of the four datasets is presented in Table~\ref{data-compare}, detailing their number of channels, image sizes, number of samples and number of classes.
 Our facial emotion recognition task involves identifying seven fundamental emotions: Angry, Disgust, Fear, Happy, Neutral, Sad and Surprise.
 Visual examples of each emotion are displayed in Fig. \ref{FER-examples}.
 To ensure a comprehensive analysis, we have also included a class-wise breakdown of the train-test distribution for each dataset in Table \ref{classwise-data-stats}.